Montreal Métro - Smelly, Noisy, but Exceptionally Artsy

 The métro trains MR-63 (1966-2018) and MR-73 (1976-) became a legend.

-Proudly wearing the title "The oldest subway fleet in North America", they carried passengers over 50 years and ran over 2.5 billion kilometres / 1.55 billion miles.
+Proudly wearing the title "The oldest subway fleet in North America", they carried passengers for over 50 years and ran over 2.5 billion kilometres / 1.55 billion miles.

 While the trains resemble the ones from Paris, they were actually designed and made in Quebec.
 Interesting that a train manufacturer, Canadian Vickers, had never built trains before and was specialized in shipbuilding.
 Is it just me thinking that those trains' design still looks fresh after almost 55 years?

-New AZUR trains, jointly built by the Canadian Bombardier and the French Alstom, already replaced MR-63 in 2018 and are going to replace MR-73 some time in the next decade.
+New AZUR trains, jointly built by the Canadian Bombardier and the French Alstom, already replaced MR-63 in 2018 and are going to replace MR-73 sometime in the next decade.

 After retirement, a small number of MR-63 cars found new homes in museums and other public settings.
 This car lives at the Canadian Railway Museum, just south of Montreal (picture taken in September 2023).